 |Total monthly payout||$11,900||$5,950|

 |Total net disability for 2017||$54,900||$29,950|

 Jack and Mary are concerned about their income taxes.
 The social security representative told them that their disability benefits may be taxable.
 Jack and Mary are accustomed to receiving tax refunds when they file their tax returns.
 They are unsure how much, if any, of the disability payments are taxable and how this will impact their tax return.
 And what about Sara’s disability?
 Does this get included on their income tax return?
+To get an accurate answer, researching “is disability insurance tax deductible?” is probably in the best interest of Sara, as this will help her to know for definite if she will be required to pay more taxes due to this.
 If they are going to owe money, they don’t want to be surprised when they file their tax return, so they come to you, their accountant, for advice.

 Tax Issues Surrounding Mary’s Disability

 Mary and Sara’s lump sum benefit payout represents retroactive disability payments spanning from tax year 2014 to 2017.
 A lump sum retroactive benefit is normally treated as a social security benefit for the year in which it is received, and not for the year to which it is attributed.
 This may be disadvantageous if a smaller portion of the benefits would have been subject to tax if taken into account in the year the benefits should have been received.

 This disadvantage is a result of how social security benefits are taxed.
 When the total income of a recipient exceeds applicable base and adjusted base amounts, a portion of social security benefits must be included in gross income and subject to tax.
 The base amounts and adjusted base amounts vary with the filing status of the taxpayer who receives the social security benefit, as follows: